Bachelor of Arts and Bachelor of Science

-Afghanistan, Albania, Algeria, Argentina, Bangladesh, Brazil, Bulgaria, Canada, China, Czech Republic, Ecuador, El Salvador, France, Germany, Ghana, Greece, Guyana, Hong Kong, India, Indonesia, Israel, Italy, Jamaica, Lithuania, Mexico, Myanmar, Nepal, New Zealand, Pakistan, Phillipines, Poland, Russia, Saudi Arabia, Singapore, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, Uruguay, and Vietnam.
+Afghanistan, Argentina, Bangladesh, Brazil, Bulgaria, China, Colombia, Czech Republic, Ecuador, El Salvador, Germany, Ghana, Greece, Guyana, Hong Kong, India, Indonesia, Italy, Jamaica, Lithuania, Mexico, Myanmar, Nepal, New Zealand, Norway, Pakistan, Philippines, Poland, Portugal, Saudi Arabia, Singapore, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Tanzania, Thailand, Turkey, United Kingdom, Uruguay and Vietnam.

-Algeria, Antigua and Barbuda, Australia, Austria, Brazil, Canada, Colombia, Finland, France, Germany, Ghana, Greece, India, Ireland, Israel, Italy, Japan, Lebanon, Mexico, Netherlands, New Zealand, Nicaragua, Norway, Panama, Poland, South Africa, Spain, Sweden, Switzerland, Trinidad and Tobago and the United Kingdom.
+Antigua and Barbuda, Australia, Brazil, Canada, Colombia, Denmark, Dominican Republic, Finland, France, Germany, Ghana, Greece, India, Ireland, Israel, Italy, Japan, Lebanon, Mexico, Netherlands, New Zealand, Norway, Panama, Poland, South Africa, Spain, St. Kitts and Nevis, Sweden, Switzerland and the United Kingdom.

 Delve deeper into the numbers on the Institutional Research page, which provides breakdowns of admissions statistics over the last several years, as well as a wealth of other information.